Best Of17 min read

 Cons:

-• Live chat isn't 24/7 (limited hours — this has frustrated more than a few users)
+• Live chat isn't 24/7 (limited hours have frustrated users)

 • Phone support requires a callback request

-• Interface is less polished than Hostinger's hPanel
+• Interface feels less polished than Hostinger's hPanel

 Dreamhost